greenelab/czi-rfa/proposal.md

 **Aim 1: Develop proof-of-concept unsupervised deep learning methods for single cell transcriptomic data from the HCA.**

-**Aim 2: Generate a benchmark dataset of harmonized public data to evaluate the extent to which HCA cell types capture disease states for multiple rheumatic diseases.**
+**Aim 2: Generate a benchmark dataset of harmonized public data to evaluate the extent to which HCA cell types capture rheumatic disease biology.**

 This proposal addresses two RFA points: Aim 1 develops machine learning approaches for solving the inference of state transitions and developmental trajectories, and Aim 2 provides curated benchmark datasets from existing data for evaluating computational methods and designing future assessments.